leighghunt/ArcGISAdminToolkit/README.md

 #### Cache Map Service
 Caches a map service at specified scales and reports on progress.
 Ability to also pause/resume caching at a specified time.

+#### ArcGIS Server Availability (IN DEVELOPMENT)
+Checks ArcGIS server site and services and reports if site is down and/or particular service is down.
+This tool should be setup as an automated task on the server.

 #### Backup and Restore ArcGIS Server Site
 Backs up or restores an ArcGIS Server site.
 * Restores an ArcGIS server site from a backup file.